Jaquez Anders

 • The design phase for the new high schools is currently underway.

 • District and campus leaders visited schools in the Dallas/Ft.
 Worth area and Lubbock Cooper.
-These site visits were intended to provide attendees with an idea of how 21st century learning spaces look.
+These site visits were intended to provide attendees an idea of how 21st century learning spaces look.
 The visits allowed attendees to provide feedback to architects about areas of these campuses that would be a good fit for the new Midland High School and Legacy High School.

 • Peer group meetings will be held March 5th and 6th to discuss specific areas of design for the new high schools.
 Pfluger’s architectural team will facilitate these meetings.
 These meetings are intended to discuss specific areas of the schools with representatives from the district familiar with each area.